PhotoAtomic/rec-one/README.md

 Access the app at `https://localhost:5001` (or `http://localhost:5000`).

+> **Tip (media devices not showing):**
+> If the Settings page does not list your camera/microphone devices the first time you open the app, it is usually because the browser has not yet granted permission.
+Start a quick recording from the main page so the browser prompts you to allow camera/mic access, then stop the recording immediately after granting permission (it does not matter if nothing useful was recorded).
+You can also click **Refresh devices** on the Settings page to re-enumerate devices after granting permission.
+Once permission is granted, the app will be able to enumerate and show all available media devices.

 ### Configuration

 Key settings live in `DiaryApp.Server/appsettings.json` (or any other ASP.NET Core configuration source).
 The most important ones are: